How to stop spam emails on iPhone

 Once you set up any of the spam-blocking options from the list above, the amount of spam you receive will be drastically reduced.
 The only downside here is that it’s a very manual process.
 You’ll have to keep blocking spam from new senders as it comes into your inbox.

+Now that you know how to block existing spam, let’s talk about prevention.
 As briefly mentioned above, not all spam is harmful.
-All of us are guilty of subscribing to newsletters we don’t read, or entering our email to get a discount code, only to receive news about products and promotions in the future.
+All of us occasionally subscribe to a newsletter we don’t read, or enter our email to get a discount code only to receive news about products and promotions later on.

 The amount of spam you receive will drop drastically as soon as you unsubscribe from such emails.
 Doing so is pretty easy.
 Most of these emails will include an unsubscribe link somewhere at the bottom.
 Click on it to stop getting similar emails in the future.
 If this doesn’t work, you can usually unsubscribe on the company’s website or by emailing its support team.